GabrielThrasher/puzzle_solvers/README.md

 We highly recommend the following while running the code as that is what it has been proven to work on:

--   IDE/Code Editor: Visual Studio (VS) Code and Clion
+-   IDE/Code Editor: Visual Studio (VS) Code and CLion
 -   Complier: Visual Studio complier (which means you'll need Visual Studio + the "Desktop development with C++ workload" extension downloaded on your computer)

 # How to Run